Afshahashmi/Music-genre-Classification/README.md

 # Music-genre-Classification
-In this project we can classify music like it is disco song or classic etc.. for code i use python in  jupyter notebook
+In this project we can classify music like it is disco song or classic etc by using Machine learning..

+for code i use python in  jupyter notebook